cai-hust/FIT3138/lectures/lecture-04.md

 - Even that indicates the legal change in ownership of the products
 - Reduces inventory and enters Cost of Goods Sold
 - Automatically updates the General Ledger (G/L) accounts
-- Ends the shipping process and updates the staus of the shipping documents.
+- Ends the shipping process and updates the status of the shipping documents.

 ### Billing